 The culprit behind all of this is an affliction known as White Nose Syndrome, a fungus that is killing bats.
 The name comes from the telltale white fungus growing on the noses of infected bats.
 Whole populations of bats in the eastern United States affected by this fungus are losing their fat reserves (which are needed to survive hibernation) long before the winter is over causing the bats to die of starvation.
 Since 2006, over a million bats have died.

-pattern in which WNS has spread between caves also appears to support this.
+WNS is spread through bat to bat transmission; this has been proven in the laboratory and th pattern in which WNS has spread between caves also appears to support this.
 Bats can migrate hundreds of miles, and some have inadvertently been transported via shipping containers and railcars.

 The DNR believe that humans can spread the fungus possibly on clothes and equipment that aren't cleaned and decontaminated between visits to caves.
 The organization recommends excluding bats from all show caves, and this includes Crystal Cave.